johnnynunez/Mooncake/doc/en/vllm-integration.md

 **_Be sure to change the IP address in the code._**

-## Test with open-ai compatible request
+## Test with openai compatible request
 ```
 curl -s http://localhost:8000/v1/completions -H "Content-Type: application/json" -d '{
   "model": "Qwen/Qwen2.5-7B-Instruct-GPTQ-Int4",